 The goal of this paper is to show that $\Fh{}$ admits a tensor structure.
-Our main result, which will be explained in more detailed below, is that $\Fh{}$ gives rise to an equivalence of {\it meromorphic tensor categories}.
+Our main result, which will be explained in more detail below, is that $\Fh{}$ gives rise to an equivalence of {\it meromorphic} tensor categories.
 Moreover, when $|q|\neq 1$, this equivalence also preserves the meromorphic braiding arising from the abelianisation of the universal $R$--matrices of $\Yhg$ and $\qloop$.

-This may be regarded as a meromorphic version of the \KL equivalence between category $\calO$ representations of the affine algebra $\wh{\g}$ at level $\kappa$ and \fd representations of the quantum group $\Uqg$, where $q=e^{\pi\iota/m(\kappa+h^\vee)}$ \cite{KL12,KL3,KL4}.
-More precisely, for $\kappa\notin\IQ$, the central ingredient of the KL equivalence is the construction of a tensor functor from the (Drinfeld) category $\calD(\g)$ of \fd $\g$--modules, with associativity and commutativity constraints given by the monodromy of the KZ equations with deformation parameter $\hbar=1/(\kappa+\mathsf{h}^\vee)$, to the \fd representations of $\Uqg$ \cite{KL3}.
+This may be regarded as a meromorphic version of the \KL equivalence between the category $\calO$ of representations of the affine algebra $\wh{\g}$ at level $\kappa$ and the category of \fd representations of the quantum group $\Uqg$, where $q=e^{\pi\iota/m(\kappa+h^\vee)}$ \cite{KL12,KL3,KL4}.
+Here $m$ is the ratio of the square length of the long roots to the short roots and $h^{\vee}$ is the dual Coxeter number.
+More precisely, for $\kappa\notin\IQ$, the central ingredient of the KL equivalence is the construction of a tensor functor from the (Drinfeld) category $\calD(\g)$ of \fd $\g$--modules, with associativity and commutativity constraints given by the monodromy of the KZ equations with deformation parameter $\hbar=1/(\kappa+h^\vee)$, to the category of \fd representations of $\Uqg$ \cite{KL3}.